PGY-0, Class of 2026

 Cassidy Koo, MD – UC Riverside

-From: Rancho Cucamonga, TX
+From: Rancho Cucamonga, CA

 Why did you choose Long Beach Memorial Family Medicine as your training site?
 I chose Long Beach Memorial FM because of the awesome residents and faculty I met on interview day and at the social, the reputation of the program for providing well-rounded training, and the environment of encouraging residents to explore their special interests!
 I was excited about the tracks in Community Health, Family Planning, and Global Health.
 I felt that this residency program would help me become the type of family physician I have dreamed of being, within a supportive community and having fun in the process!